 Edmund Rice was a businessman who was drawn to the plight of poor children whose parents could not afford to send them to the paying schools of the time.
 He ultimately devoted his life to the education of disadvantaged boys and for decades the Christian Brothers continued the work of Edmund Rice by providing the opportunity to educate boys whose families were in need.
 They often did this by going without themselves.

 The main aim of the Foundation is to take up the mantle of Edmund Rice and the Christian Brothers and continue their culture of education and giving by providing the opportunity to educate boys whose families are in need.

-To support the Old Boys Foundation, donate online today or contact Helen Turner, Marketing and Development Manager on (07) 3010 1178 or email@example.com.
+To support the Old Boys Foundation, donate online today or contact the College Director of Communications, Development and Events Helen Turner on (07) 3010 1178 or firstname.lastname@example.org.

 The Foundation is a perpetual public charitable trust dedicated to the relief of poverty and the advancement of education.
 The Foundation’s structure remains that of a perpetual charitable trust and has a duly constituted board of trustees which meets on a regular basis.
 The Foundation’s aim is to grow its capital base by 10% per annum for the benefit of the students and the school community.

 The Trustees of the Foundation particularly wish to acknowledge the generosity of all Old Boys who have contributed to the annual fundraising appeals.
 In particular to the